PEACE & LOVE: A Modern Approach to Soft Tissue Injury

 When to Seek Help

 Disclaimer: This blog post provides general information only and is not intended as a substitute for professional health advice, diagnosis, or treatment.
-Always consult a registered health practitioner, such as your General Practitioner (GP) or osteopath, for diagnosis and treatment of health conditions.
-The information provided, including the advice on anti-inflammatories, is based on the best available evidence at the time of publication and is for educational purposes.
+Always consult a registered health practitioner for diagnosis and treatment of health conditions.
+The information provided, including the advice on anti-inflammatories, is for educational purposes.
 Do not make any changes to your prescribed medication without first consulting your doctor.
 Individual results from osteopathic treatment may vary.